 Forget the damn coffee.
 I wanted to stick a straw into a bottle of wine.

 In my favor, the agent offered to read a revision, but the prospect of starting over again was incapacitating.
 And even if I agreed with her about the book’s fatal flaws, I had to be honest.
-I had fallen out of love with the story.
-Like waking up and realizing a long-term affair was over and it was time to move on.
-Besides, wouldn’t it be so much more fun to run away and meet someone new?
+I had fallen out of love.
+It was like realizing a long-term affair was over.
+And wouldn’t it be so much more fun to run away and meet someone new?
 New makes your heart beat faster.
 New makes you smile and dance.
 New makes you imagine great possibilities.